htilburgs/MMM-MyTasklist/README.md

 All these changes are instantly published to the Webinterface

 ## Versions
-v1.0.0  - Initial release
+v1.0.0  - Initial release </br>
-v1.1.0  - Update Look & Feel
+v1.1.0  - Update Look & Feel </br>
+v1.1.1  - Change Webinterface port from 8123 to 8448 </br>
-v1.2.0  - Add possibility to edit the tasks in the Webinterface
+v1.2.0  - Add possibility to edit the tasks in the Webinterface </br>